mozilla-services/userplex/modules/aws/Readme.md

 AWS Module
 ==========
-This module creates and deletes users from aws accounts based on LDAP groups.
+This module creates and deletes users from aws accounts based on LDAP groups, and sent notifications to newly created users with their temporary password.

+Important note: because notifications contain passwords, this module requires users to have a PGP public key uploaded on gpg.mozilla.org, and its fingerprint publishes in LDAP.

 The target aws account is defined by an access key and a secret key in the `credentials` section of the module configuration.